 I found Hidden Figures to be a very good film that is inspirational and very timely.
 The story is told with a lot of respect and is incredibly relevant to what is going on in the world today.
 A big reason why I liked the film was the performances of the Henson, Spencer and Monáe.
 They had really good chemistry when they were on screen together and their individual arcs in Hidden Figures were also very engaging and, at times, very moving.

 The supporting cast also gave strong performances.
 Mahershala Ali played his role well even though it probably wasn’t as layered as his performance in Moonlight.
 Kevin Costner fitted perfectly into Hidden Figures.
-His look and demeanour just oozes 1960s United States and he has experience of that in past roles in films set in the same period such as JFK and Thirteen Days.
+His look and demeanour just oozes 1960s United States.
+Indeed, he has experience of that with past roles in films set in the same time period such as JFK and Thirteen Days.

 Another element of Hidden Figures that I really liked was the score which was composed by Hans Zimmer.
 It really complemented the tone of the film and it is completely deserving of the Golden Globe nomination it received for Best Original Score.
 Additionally, the Oscar nominations this film received in categories such as Best Picture, Best Adapted Screenplay and Best Supporting Actress for Octavia Spencer were deserved too.